 This creates a serious public health concern.
 Plus it can be very hard for the responsible personnel to differentiate between an authentic certificate and a forged copy.

 But QR Codes have got you covered.
 How?
 Just like in the manufacturer’s case, you can print them on the certificates.
-This QR Code, when scanned, would redirect the end-users to see the certificate details hosted on your server or the website.
+This QR Code, when scanned, would redirect the end-users to see the certificate details hosted on your dedicated server or the website.

 Thus, it will be impossible for one to then produce a forged certificate copy.